 - Employee handbook: to familiarize employees with company policies, benefits, and provide information like how to raise invoices or work with subcontractors.

 - Software manuals: to give insights into specific tools, how to use them and other relevant information like what to look out for, safety practices and more.

 Similarly, you can create training manuals for quality control, emergency response, remote work and more.

 What is the purpose of a training manual?

-These manuals support individual professional development and directly impact the company's bottom line.
-They can improve employee effectiveness, competency, production, and profit.
+Training manuals also support individual professional development and can improve employee effectiveness, competency, and satisfaction.

 How to write a training manual

 Like with any method of procedure, there are several steps to put a training manual together.